When you’re about to create a website for the first time, one of the questions you may want to ask is how much it costs to host a website.

 While public transportation is convenient, low-cost, and affordable, you often get to your destination with packed passengers.

-Given this scenario, you might not arrive at your destination on time.
-And you don’t have any control over what other passengers do or do not do on the bus.
+Given this scenario, you might not arrive at your destination on time and have no control over what other passengers do or do not do on the bus.

-This is how Shared Hosting is in online marketing.
+This is how shared hosting works in online marketing.

 The number of websites on a shared hosting server can range from hundreds to several thousands of websites.
 It depends on the hard drive space, RAM, and processing power.